Table of contents

-Mucosa: Innermost layer whose main function is to provide the pathway for food to move through the pipe.
+Mucosa: The innermost layer’s main function is to provide the pathway for food to move through the pipe.

-Sub mucosa: the lifeline of the mucosa, it helps the mucosa by supplying blood and necessary nutrients to it.
+Sub mucosa: the mucosa’s lifeline; it helps it by supplying blood and necessary nutrients to it.

 Muscle Layer (muscularis): muscles that push the food down the pipe.